 Workplace health and safety practices

-- informing and training employees on workplace health and safety
+- providing staff with information and training on health and safety issues in the workplace

 Five questions to ask about the health and safety of your workplace